arpitbbhayani/articles/blogs/israeli-queues.md

 ## How could this help?

-Every Data Structures is designed to solve a niche use case efficiently and Israeli Queues are no different as they prove to be super-efficient where one could batch and process similar items
+Every Data Structures is designed to solve a niche use case efficiently and Israeli Queues are no different as they prove to be super-efficient where one could batch and process similar items or where the *set-up* cost for a task is high.

 Consider a system where a queue is used to hold up heterogeneous tasks and there is a single machine taking care of processing.
-Now if some of these tasks are similar and have a high *set-up or preparation cost*, for example downloading large metafiles, or spinning up a parallel infrastructure, or even setting up persistent connections with device farms, queuing them closer helps in reducing redundant processing and computation.
+Now if some of these tasks are similar and have a high *set-up or preparation cost*, for example downloading large metafiles, or spinning up a parallel infrastructure, or even setting up persistent connections with device farms, queuing them closer and processing them sequentially helps in reducing redundant processing and computation.

+## Issue of starvation

+By enqueuing elements in between Israeli Queues aims to reduce the redundant processing, but by doing that it makes itself vulnerable to the classical case of starvation.
+Elements stuck at the rear end of the list could potentially starve for longer durations if elements with "friends" in the queue keep coming in at high frequency.

+Classical implementation of Israeli Queues suggests batch processing where it potentially processes a batch (a group of friends) in one go.
+This proves to be useful when the time required to processes a single task is much lower than the set-up cost for it.

 ## Implementation Guidelines